sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/hydrogenline.md

 # Hydrogen Line

 ## Graph structure
-A hydrogen line is represented in MACRO using the following graph structure:
+A hydrogen line is represented in Macro using the following graph structure:

 ```@raw html
 <img width="400" src="../../images/h2line.png" />